An Introductory Guide to SEO:

 The panicked start-up/entrepreneur is me.
 Before I decided to be a copywriter, if I saw someone write about SEO I’d have thought it was a misprint of SAO, the cracker biscuits I used to find in my school lunch box with butter and vegemite on top.
 They also make a cracking base for vanilla slice.

-Then when I started hearing about it, I thought I’d need to be some kind of copywriting Dirk Gently, who solves crimes by looking at the holistic interconnectedness of all things…and I was kind of right.
+Then when I started learning about it, I thought I’d need to be some kind of copywriting Dirk Gently, who solves crimes by looking at the holistic interconnectedness of all things…and I was kind of right.
 I’m yet to attain such wizardry in SEO, but I’ll attempt to explain it with Douglas Adamsian flair.

 Google is the god of search engines.
 It has mysterious ways, many of which we will never know.
 It uses enigmatic algorithms to pick which sites rank, and which do not.
 SEO is the use of tricksy tricks to make your content shiny so it stands out.
 Often confused with keyword-stuffing, good SEO is finding things that work in a changing and unsteady landscape.